Baltimore Psychology Schools

 The undergraduate program in psychology focuses on human experience and behavior, providing an overview from both clinical and applied perspectives.
 A practicum is required in settings such as guidance counseling, biopsychology or animal research.
 Graduates are prepared for either graduate-level work or entry-level positions in professions related to psychology.

 Bachelor of Arts in Behavioral Neuroscience

 The major program in behavioral neuroscience concentrates on the relationship between the brain and human behavior.
 Students learn research techniques and apply them to both biological and psychological sciences.
-In the last two years of the program, students narrow their focus to a chosen specialization.
+In the last two years of the program, students participate in a field experience focusing on their area of interest.
 A practicum that combines biological and psychological research is required.
 Graduates are prepared for graduate study or for medical or veterinary school.

 Students may also want to explore the psychology programs offered at Coppin State University or Loyola University - Maryland, both located in Baltimore.
-Towson University, just a few miles from downtown Baltimore, and Bowie State University, about 40 minutes northeast of the city, both offer psychology degree programs as well.
+Towson University, about seven miles from downtown Baltimore, and Bowie State University, about 40 minutes northeast of the city, both offer psychology degree programs as well.